Working in Egypt

 Job types vary widely, but most expats don't move for the financial promise that makes other global destinations attractive.
 The most common occupation for expats working in Egypt is teaching, both in private schools and English language schools.

 Volunteers and employees for NGOs make up another substantial part of the expat community.
-Other industries that draw expats are a petroleum export sector and media businesses.
-A large number of writers make Cairo their headquarters, and Egypt also has an emerging IT industry.
+Other industries that draw expats are tourism, finance and media positions.

 Finding a job in Egypt